robcarver17/pysystemtrade/docs/production.md

 #### The crontab

 Processes still need to be launched every day, since the pysystemtrade scheduler doesn't do that.
-However their start time isn't critical, since separate start times can be configured in .yaml files (more of that below).
+However their start time isn't critical, since separate start times can be configured in YAML files (more of that below).

 Because I use cron myself, there are is a [cron tab included in pysystemtrade](https://github.com/robcarver17/pysystemtrade/blob/master/sysproduction/linux/crontab).

 Useful things to note about the crontab:

 - We start the stack handler and capital update processes.
 These run 'all day' (you can envisage a situation in which other processes also run all day, if you are running certain kinds of intraday system).
-They will actually start and then stop when the process configuration (in .yaml) tells them to.
+They will actually start and then stop when the process configuration (in YAML) tells them to.
 - We then start a bunch of 'once a day' processes: `run_daily_price_updates`, `run_systems`, `run_strategy_order_generator`, `run_cleaners`, `run_backups`, `run_reports`.
-They are started in the sequence they will run, but their behaviour will actually be governed by the process configuration in .yaml (below)
+They are started in the sequence they will run, but their behaviour will actually be governed by the process configuration in YAML (below)
 - On startup we start a MongoDB instance, and run the [startup script](#start-up-script)

 #### Process configuration

-Process configuration is governed by the following config parameters (in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), or these will be overridden by /private/private_control_config.yaml):
+Process configuration is governed by the following config parameters (in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), or these will be overridden by `/private/private_control_config.yaml`):

 -  `process_configuration_start_time`: when the process starts (default 00:01)
 - `process_configuration_stop_time`: when the process ends, regardless of any method configuration (default 23:50)
 - `process_configuration_previous_process`: a process that has to have run in the previous 24 hours for the process to start (default: none)

 Each of these is a dict, with process names as keys.
 All values are strings; start and stop times are in 24 hour format eg '23:05'.
 If a value is missing for any process, then we use the default.
-Here's the default .yaml values, with some comments:
+Here's the default YAML values, with some comments:

 ```
 process_configuration_start_time: